-Mr. Veyette has performed as a guest artist with Pennsylvania Ballet, appearing in George Balanchine's The Nutcracker™ and Balanchine's Slaughter on Tenth Avenue.
+Mr. Veyette has performed as a guest artist with American Ballet Theatre, appearing in Balanchine's Theme and Variations, and with Pennsylvania Ballet, in George Balanchine's The Nutcracker™ and Balanchine's Slaughter on Tenth Avenue.

 Mr. Veyette appeared in the film NY EXPORT: OPUS JAZZ, a scripted adaptation of the Jerome Robbins ballet of the same name, which aired on PBS and won an Audience Award at the 2010 South by Southwest Film Festival.

 Mr. Veyette was a recipient of the Mae L. Wien Award for Outstanding Promise in 2000.
 While at SAB, he studied under the Janice Levin Scholarship.